-This is the comprehensive guide to the legal system in the world.
+This is a comprehensive guide to the legal system in the world.

 So if you want to;

 - Know the world’s popular and applicable legal systems